1iveowl/WebsocketClientLite.PCL/README.md

 This project utilizes [Reactive Extensions](http://reactivex.io/).
 Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events.

 ## New in Version 4.0
 Version 4.0 represents a major overhaul.
 Unfortunately version 4.0 is **not** backwards compatible with the previous version.
 There were just to many things I wanted to change.
 That said, version 4.0 does not have any new functionality, so if you don't want to upgrade you don't have to - at least not in the short term.
-Version 4.0 is a bit fast, and future versions might add new functionality, so I do recommend the small effort involved in upgrading your code to version 4.0.
+Version 4.0 is a bit faster, and future versions might add new functionality, so I do recommend the small effort involved in upgrading your code to version 4.0.

 On the of changes in version 4.0 is that it is no longer required to do a `ConnectAsync`.
 All you have to do is to subscribe to the observable and you are set.
 I still recommened that you do a `CloseAsync` to close the connection to the server gracefully.
 After closing the websocket connection, you should dispose of your subscrptions.
 Also to reconnect you should create a new `MessageWebSocketRx`object.